Cord Blood Banking

 For information about cord blood banking you may call Viacord toll-free at 1-866-384-0476.

 Why would I store my baby’s blood in a cord blood bank?

-The cord blood of your baby is an abundant source of stem cells which are genetically related to your baby and your family.
-The stem cells are dominant cells in the way that they contribute to the development of all tissues, organs, and systems in the body.
+The cord blood of your baby is an abundant source of stem cells that are genetically related to your baby and your family.
+Stem cells are dominant cells in the way they contribute to the development of all tissues, organs, and systems in the body.

 How is cord blood collected?

 The cord blood collection process is simple, safe, and painless.
 The process usually takes no longer than five minutes.
 Cord blood collection does not interfere with delivery and is possible with both vaginal and cesarean deliveries.

 Your health care provider will use either the syringe method or bag method for collecting the blood: